An official website of the State of Oregon

 A digital signature is to an electronic document, as a handwritten signature is to a paper one and much more.
 A digital signature provides signer authentication, document authentication and efficiency.

-The Oregon Department of Transportation uses DocuSign digital signature software, an integral component of the three-dimensional design process, for all engineering related operations.
-A digital signature is required to seal a digital document (3D design) and then be stored in a digital file document repository.
+The Oregon Department of Transportation uses an internal PKI digital signature solution as part of the three-dimensional design process.
+This is true for all engineering related operations.
+ODOT requires a digital signature to seal a digital document.
+ODOT stores these files in a digital file document archive.

 Instead of using pen and paper, a digital signature uses digital algorithmic keys to authenticate the identity of the signer to the document and record a binding commitment to the content of the document.

 Digital signatures enable "authentication" of digital documents, assuring the recipient of a digital document of both the identity of the sender and the integrity of the document.
 A digital signature provides "who" signed the digital file.
 The time stamp of that digital signature provides the "when" then digital file was signed.

 A robust digital signature system must be capable of creating a signature that is:

 Reduces waste and costs, and increases efficiency - Use of digital signatures can significantly reduce use of paper and increase efficiencies in project development and construction operations and, as a result, decrease administrative costs.